top of page

 3. Spiritual Progress

 Making time for yourself is both healing and revitalizing.
 It seems so simple, but once we get the chance to just be, our essence is revealed.
-Every single moment, there you are, so invest in yourself.
+Invest in yourself unapologetically and relentlessly, because every single moment, there you are.

 It's amazing how you can go for a walk within your mind, truly seem to mentally wander somewhere else, only to wake up from your daydream with the realization that your mind is its own universe.
 This profound breakthrough can catalyze the desire to connect with others, which is also powerful stress relief.
 Once we take care of ourselves, we are best poised to help others grow and thrive, further fueling the positive feedback loop of love and connection.